The Pride Center at Equality Park: Housing for LGBT Seniors

 In August 2016, a partnership between the Pride Center and Carrfour Supportive Housing secured financing to develop, build and operate South Florida's first supportive housing community that will significantly serve gay, lesbian, bisexual and transgender seniors.
 Carrfour's competitive application for tax credits won funding from Florida Housing Finance Corporation for housing credit and gap financing for affordable housing developments for persons with a disabling condition, providing the financing needed to begin construction of The Residences at Equality Park as an initial 48-unit apartment complex on the Pride Center's campus at North Dixie Highway and Northeast 20th Drive in Wilton Manors, Florida.

-The effort to create affordable, supportive housing in Wilton Manors began in 2012 when City Commissioner Tom Green proposed development of affordable housing for the community's primarily LGBT seniors.
+The effort to create affordable, supportive housing in Wilton Manors began in 2012 when City Commissioner Tom Green proposed development of affordable housing for the community's primarily LGBTQ seniors.
 Three years later, the proposal won unanimous support from the City Commission to create 12,346 square feet of retail space and 130 affordable housing units within The Pride Center's five-acre campus.
 Pride Center formally partnered with Carrfour to pursue funding, develop and operate the housing complex.

 Public Outreach

 Since 2010, Pride Center Florida has published a quarterly newsletter, known as the Pride Center Voice.
 The newsletter is distributed in print and electronically.
-The organization also maintains an active social media presence, including on Facebook, Twitter and YouTube.
+The organization also maintains an active social media presence, including on Facebook, Twitter, and YouTube.